kevinlimantoro123/tp/docs/UserGuide.md

 **NOTE**: Before you attempt to alter the data file after export, please refer to [Editing the data file](#editing-the-data-file) section.

+**NOTE**: We do not enforce any restriction on the maximum number of characters for paths because this is OS-dependent.
+However, know that OSes will silently truncate long path names (Windows is about 260, Linux is 4096).
+Please limit the path length accordingly.

 Format: `export ABSOLUTE_PATH_TO_FOLDER [--create-dir]`

 - The absolute path refers to the full location of the file starting from the root of the system, for example,